-Enrollment Deposits are due April 15.
-To confirm your enrollment online, log into the Application Portal and submit your $200 enrollment deposit by Visa, MasterCard, American Express, or electronic check.
-If paying online, you do not need to mail us the enrollment confirmation form.
+Enrollment Deposits are due two weeks after your decision letter has been received, or by December 16 for Spring 2016 or May 1 for Fall 2016, whichever is later.
+To confirm your enrollment online, log into the Application Portal and submit your nonrefundable enrollment deposit by Visa, MasterCard, American Express, or electronic check.

 If you do not intend to enroll at Emerson College, please email email@example.com with your name, address, reason for not attending, and if attending another school, please indicate that choice.